agmui/notion-hugo-exporter/README.md

 > Note this is a fork of <https://github.com/dobassy/notion-hugo-exporter>.
 This repo is simply an implementation that preserves the filestructure in notion pages.
 This was mainly for [lotusdocs](https://lotusdocs.dev/) which needs sub directories.
 [Live result](https://agmui.github.io/rhit_docs.github.io/docs/)

+also directories will not have its body copied over

 Use "[Notion](https://www.notion.so/product)" as a Headless CMS to generate a content file for [Hugo](https://gohugo.io/).

 This software is dedicated to generating Markdown content for Hugo.
 After generating the content, follow the Hugo specifications.